 MSUM reserves the right to cancel any scheduled use of its facilities due to weather and other emergencies.

-Facility general use areas such as lounges, hallways and gathering spaces shall be scheduled only for those activities in which all MSUM campus community members are eligible to participate without restriction (no admission or donations solicited) and which will permit free flow of traffic around and through the area without compromising state fire and safety codes.
+Facility general use areas such as lounges, hallways and gathering spaces shall be scheduled only for those activities in which all MSUM campus community members are eligible to participate without restriction (such as admission fees or donation solicitation) and which will permit free flow of traffic around and through the area without compromising state fire and safety codes.

-Individuals or groups approved to use a particular area of campus will be given a Confirmation of Space document from the campus scheduling system identifying the approved time, date and location of the use.
+Individuals or groups approved to use a particular area of campus will be given a Confirmation of Space document from the campus scheduling system identifying the approved time, date, and location of the use.
 Approved users should have the confirmation available at the time of the use of the facilities.
-All users of MSUM facilities must comply with all federal, state and local laws.
+All users of MSUM facilities must comply with all federal, state, and local laws.

 Advance Arrangements and Facilities Use Agreements